Adamus7/RayDBG-Blog/source/_posts/2017-06-22-Understanding-the-Servicing-Model-for-Windows.md

 Here is an diagram which can illustrate the relationship between different updates:
 {% asset_img image1.png Four different patches %}

-Therefore, let's look back to the IE printing issue, what you need to do is to uninsll the Monthly Rollup KB if you have installed or the Cumulative Security Update for Internet Explorer if you have installed.
+Therefore, let's go back to the IE printing issue, what you need to do is to uninstall the Monthly Rollup KB if you have installed or the Cumulative Security Update for Internet Explorer if you have installed.

-For more details, you can check the KB aritles here:
+For more details, you can check the KB articles here:
 * Win 7 SP1 & 2008 R2: [Windows 7 SP1 and Windows Server 2008 R2 SP1 update history](https://support.microsoft.com/en-us/help/4009469)
 * Win 8.1 & 2012 R2: [Windows 8.1 and Windows Server 2012 R2 update history](https://support.microsoft.com/en-us/help/4009470)